Partially adaptive nonparametric instrumental regression: Minimax optimal estimation

-\end{assA} By construction, these conditions are satisfied for sufficiently large $n$.
-However, let us illustrate them by the particular examples introduced in section \ref{sec:minimax:ill}. \begin{rem} Recall the distinction between finitely and infinitely smoothing conditional expectation operators discussed in section~\ref{sec:minimax:ill}.
-The sequences from Definition~\ref{def:known} take the following values in either of the two cases. \begin{itemize} \item[{\bf[fs]}] In the finitely smoothing case, we have
+\begin{remark} Assumption~\ref{D:ass:unknown} is satisfied for sufficiently large $n$ by construction.
+Let us illustrate briefly this assumption in the setting of the examples introduced in Section~\ref{D:sec:minimax:ill}.
+Recall the distinction between finitely and infinitely smoothing conditional expectation operators.
+The sequences from Definition~\ref{D:def:known} take the following forms in the two respective cases. \begin{itemize} \item[{\bf[fs]}] In the finitely smoothing case, we have

 \item[{\bf[is]}] In the infinitely smoothing case, we have